leobz/Expedia-flights-testing-tool/back-end/tests/tool/segment_path.md

 ### Verify segment matching

-Since these segments are arranged logically, it is expected that the arrival of segment 1 is the output of segment 2 and that this logic is applied to segment 3, etc.
+Since these segments are arranged logically, it is expected that the arrival of segment 1 is the departure of segment 2 and that this logic is applied to segment 3, etc.
 ```ruby
 >> p first_choice[:to] == second_choice[:from]
 true